Beats from the Baltics: Estonia's contemporary music scene

 The largest jazz festival in the Baltics

-The 36th Tallinn International Festival Jazzkaar will take place from 20 April to 1 May 2025 and feature over 30 concerts across Estonia.
+Jazzkaar is another springtime music festival featuring over 30 concerts across Estonia.
 Since its beginning in 1990, Jazzkaar has established itself as a cornerstone of the Estonian music scene.
 The festival's main hub is Telliskivi Creative City, but performances will also be held in Tartu, Pärnu, Viljandi, Otepää, and Ida-Viru County.

-This year’s lineup includes rising Estonian talents and internationally renowned jazz artists from 14 countries.
+This festival's lineup includes rising Estonian talents and internationally renowned jazz artists from over a dozen countries.
 In addition to the scheduled concerts, Jazzkaar enlivens Estonia’s urban spaces with pop-up performances around town, including on public transport, in shopping centers, and on the streets of Tallinn’s Old Town.

 Venues for catching live music in Tallinn